Habib Bourguiba: 1939–1945: World War II

 He was transferred to Lyon and imprisoned in Montluc prison on 18 November 1942 then in Fort de Vancia until Klaus Barbie decided to free him and take him to Chalon-sur-Saône.
 He was greatly welcomed in Rome, alongside Ben Youssef and Ben Slimane, in January 1943, upon the request of Benito Mussolini who hoped to use Bourguiba to weaken the French resistance in North Africa.
 The Italian minister for foreign affairs tried to obtain from him a declaration in their favor.
 At his return's eve, he accepted to deliver a message to the Tunisian people, via Radio Bari, warning them against all the trends.
 When he returned to Tunis, on 8 April 1943, he guaranteed that his 1942 message was transmitted to all the population and its activists.
 With his position, he stood out from the collaboration of certain activists with the German occupant, settled in Tunisia in November 1942 and escaped the fate of Moncef Bey, dethroned with the liberation, in May 1943, by general Alphonse Juin, accusing him of collaboration.
 Bourguiba was freed by the Free French Force on 23 June.

 In this period, he met Wassila Ben Ammar, his future second wife.
 Bourguiba, who was closely watched, did not feel like resuming the fight.
 Therefore, he requested the authorization to perform the pilgrimage of Mecca.
 This surprising request was refused by the French authorities.
-He then decided to flee in Egypt and in order to do that, crossed the Libyan borders, disguised as a caravan, on 23 March 1945 and arrived in Cairo in April.
+He then decided to flee in Egypt and in order to do that, crossed the Libyan borders, disguised in a caravan, on 23 March 1945 and arrived in Cairo in April.